 Attention older adults!
-Did you know open enrollment is now available for Medicare?
-You have until December 7 to change your coverage.
+Did you know open enrollment starts October 15th.
 Now is the time to evaluate your current health and identify if you will need more services in the year ahead.
 If you have been putting off healthcare because of the pandemic, your medical coverage is even more crucial.
 “It’s a question of what people need to think about; about what’s most important to them,” says Tricia Neuman, senior vice president and director of Medicare policy at the nonpartisan Kaiser Family Foundation (KFF).
 She offers the example of prescriptions.
 Taking time to make sure prescription drugs are covered “could mean a difference of hundreds or even thousands of dollars”.

 Like many government programs, Medicare is complicated and can be hard to understand.
 “People find the process overwhelming and frustrating,” Neuman says.
 “There are often dozens of plans in their area and many people find it very difficult to make comparisons.”
 She goes on to say it is crucial to take the time to annually review your coverage because it can mean you find the care you need at a cost you can afford.
 This blog will attempt to simplify the programs and benefits of Medicare so you can make an informed decision on your coverage.

 What Is Medicare?

 Medicare is the federal government’s health insurance program.
 It primarily covers adults 65 and older and people with disabilities.
 Both Medicare and Medicaid are administered by the Centers for Medicare and Medicaid Services.
 Medicaid is a different program than Medicare.
 Medicaid offers healthcare to eligible low-income people of all ages.
 In 2018, Medicare-covered 59.9 million older adults and spent $741 billion on their health care.
 This makes it the second-largest social insurance program in the county, just behind Social Security.